aammd/MS_computational_ecology_opinion/ms.md

 The field of ecology as a whole needs to improve the ways in which it can improve synthesis in order to become policy-relevant.
-Most of the global challenges have an ecological or environmental component, and outside of the socio-$\star$ (ecological, economical, cultural, ...) aspects, ecologists can contribute to the mitigation or resolution of these challenges by i) assessing our knowledge of natural systems, ii) developping methods to produce scenarios using state-of-the-art models and tools, and iii) communicate the output of these scenarios to impact policy-making. @whit15gae propose that this falls under the umbrella of *action ecology*, *i.e.* using fundamental knowlede and ecological theory to adress pressing, real-world questions.
+Most of the global challenges have an ecological or environmental component, and outside of the socio-$\star$ (ecological, economical, cultural, ...) aspects, ecologists can contribute to the mitigation or resolution of these challenges by i) assessing our knowledge of natural systems, ii) developing methods to produce scenarios using state-of-the-art models and tools, and iii) communicate the output of these scenarios to impact policy-making. @whit15gae propose that this falls under the umbrella of *action ecology*, *i.e.* using fundamental knowledge and ecological theory to address pressing, real-world questions.

 {== a bit on the need to comp res instead of sampling bc time constraint ==}

-@ragh16ca suggest that this approach can also accomodate stakeholder knowledge and engagement.
+@ragh16ca suggest that this approach can also accommodate stakeholder knowledge and engagement.
 By building models that rely on ecological concepts, empirical data, and stakeholder feedback, they are able to implement a *computational agroecology* program, to use computational tools in the optimization of sustainable agricultural practices.

-+ list of challenges

-## Integration of computational research into the broader research landscape

-- {== a lot of large-scale databases ==}

-- summary of @pois15sdc
-  + {>> lack of insights on error propagation <<}
-  + {>> standards <<}

-\autoref{flow} A

-- computational -> other {>> models needs explanations + grounding <<}
+This example suggests that not only can computational approaches yield fundamental research results in a short time frame, they can also be leveraged as a tool for applied research and knowledge transfer now.
+In the next sections, I will outline the key challenges that exist for the integration of computational ecology to other approaches to ecological research.

+## Mapping the domains of collaboration

+Understanding how computational ecology will fit within the broader research landscape requires to answer three questions: what can computational ecology bring, what are the needs of computational ecologists, and what are the current limitations of computational approaches that could limit their immediate applicability.
+Relying heavily on external information implies that computational research is dependant on standard for data representation.
+The Ecological Metadata Language [@fegr05med] is an attempt at standardizing the way meta-data are represented for ecological data; adherence to this standard, although it has been shown to improve the ease of assembling large datasets from single studies [@gil11eed], is done on a voluntary basis (and is therefore abysmal).
+An alternative approach is to rely on community efforts to pre-curate and pre-catalog ecological data, such as with the flagship effort *EcoDataRetriever* [@morr13eri].
+Yet even this approach is ultimately limited, because of the human factor involved -- when the upstream data change, they have to be re-worked into the software.
+A community consensus on data representation, although unlikely, would actually solve several problems at once.
+First, it would make the integration of multiple data sources trivial.
+Second, it will provide clear guidelines about the input and storage of data, thus maybe improving their currently limited longevity [@vine14ard].
+Finally, it would facilitate the integration of data and models with minimum efforts and risk of mis-communication, since the format would be the same for all.

+With or without a common data format, the problem remains that we have very limited insights into error propagation of predictions made on synthetic datasets [@pois15sdc].
+There are biases in the underlying data, biases in the models used to generate the predictions, and this can turn out in three possible ways.
+First, predictions from these datasets accumulate bias and cannot be used.
+Second, because the scale at which these predictions are expressed is large, errors are (quantitatively) small enough to be over-ridden by the magnitude of actual variation.
+Finally, in the best-case but low-realism scenario, errors end up cancelling each other out.
+The best possible way to understand how errors propagate is to validate predictions *de novo*.
+Model-validation methods can be used, as they are with SDMS [@hijm12csd], but *de novo* sampling carries the additional weight of being an independent attempt at testing the prediction.
+Improved collaborations on this aspect will provide estimates of the robustness of the predictions, in addition to highlighting the steps of the process in which uncertainty is high --- these steps are natural candidates for additional methodological development.

+Finally, there is a need to assess how the predictions made by purely computational approaches will be fed back into other types of research.
+This is notably true when presenting these approaches to stakeholders.
+One possible way to make this knowledge transfer process easier is to be transparent about the way predictions where derived: which data were used (with citations and unique identifiers), which software was used (with versions numbers and code), and what the model / simulations do.
+In short, the onus is on practitioners of computational research to make sure we provide all the information needed to communicate how predictions came to be.

 ## Establishing the currencies of collaboration